Publication date: 24 November 2020

 Sarah Pogoda, Senior Lecturer in German Studies at Bangor University will talk about her arts-based research into Fluxus at the Being Human Festival 2020, a UK- wide event focussing on the humanities.

 Publication date: 30 October 2020

 A biotechnology company and university are celebrating more than two decades of a partnership that has resulted in multiple employment opportunities for graduates.

 Bee Robotics and Bangor University first started working together in 1998 and the relationship has proved vital for both organisations.

 In recent years, Netflix has produced several major sports documentaries.
 Icarus is an example of a film that seeks to uncover the troubling – and often hidden – realities of doping in sport.
 Others, such as the recent series about Michael Jordan, The Last Dance, are essentially works that enable a star to promote themselves.

 Netflix has promoted its new documentary Anelka: Misunderstood as providing a detailed and balanced portrait of the now retired French footballer Nicolas Anelka.
 Many reviewers agree.
 I’m not so sure.
 To me, it feels instead like a film where the presence of the protagonist has been predicated on providing largely flattering coverage without asking searching questions.

-This article by Zoë Skoulding, Reader in English at the School of Languages, Literatures & Linguistics is republished from The Conversation under a Creative Commons license.
+This article by Jonathan Ervine, Senior Lecturer in French and Francophone Studies, School of Languages Literatures Linguistics & Media is republished from The Conversation under a Creative Commons license.
 Read the original article.